zhengsz123/TicketService/README.md

 ### Approach
 ---
-1. Created User and Seat object and created related table and col in database
+1. Created User and Seat object, and created related table and col in the database.
-3. The relation between seat and user is many to one, the user_id will be the f_k and stores in the seat table.
+3. The relation between seat and user is many to one, the user_id will be the f_k and will be stored in the seat table.
-2. For Finding number of seats available method, I used spring data JPA to generate findSeatsByStatus query to return seats that SeatStatus = EMPTY.
+2. For findNumOfSeatsAvailable method, I used spring data JPA to generate findSeatsByStatus query to return seats that have SeatStatus = EMPTY.
-3. When holding the seats, for findAndHoldSeat, I gave the user certain numbers of seats and change the SeatStatus to HOLD, and save the user object in the seat table.
+3. When holding the seats, for findAndHoldSeat method, I gave the user a certain numbers of seats and change the SeatStatus to HOLD, then save the user object in the seat table.
-4. For reserveSeats method, I got the list of seats that the SeatStatus = HOLD from the database from this user, change the status to reserved, and create the confirmation code for the user.
+4. For reserveSeats method, I got the list of seats that held by the user, change the status to reserved, and create the confirmation code for the user.
-4. Cancel holding mechanism: When executing findAndHoldSeatMethod, after 30s I will send a queue message to the JMS queue system.
+4. 30 sec delay cancel holding mechanism: When executing findAndHoldSeatMethod, after 30s I will send a queue message to the JMS queue system.
 Once the JMS listener get the message, it will go check the user table if the current user has any confirmation code, if there's no confirmation code for the user, it is gonna roll back, which means all selected seats' status will become EMPTY again, and the corresponding user_id will become null again.